|Spacecraft Mission Pages|

 The app has an automatic zoom feature to give a reasonable view of the spacecraft at all times, but you can zoom in and out using the zoom control.
 The data for the flight path was taken direct from NASA's JPL website.

 If you let the animation run to present time, the spacecraft seem quite a way away.
 However, they are in fact further than they appear.
 This is because this simulation only shows a plan view but both spacecraft were sent out of the plane of the ecliptic in their final planetary encounters.
 This means Vogager 1 is some distance above the plane (e.g. closer to the viewer) and voyager 2 is some distance below the plane.
-You can see the start of these deviations in this video.
-If you let the animation run on then the positions shown are rough estimates using the last known velocity with no physics involved.
+You can see the start of these deviations in the following video.

 Each voyager carries a message from earth, a golden record which contains images and sounds as a means of saying hello to any extra-terrestrial lifeform that might find the probe in the future.